playframework/playframework/documentation/manual/hacking/Documentation.md

 ## Testing the docs

 To build the docs, you'll first need to build and publish Play locally.
-You can do this by running `./build publish-local` from within the `framework` directory of the playframework repository.
+You can do this by running `./build publishLocal` from within the `framework` directory of the playframework repository.

 To ensure that the docs render correctly, run `./build run` from within the `documentation` directory.
 This will start a small Play server that does nothing but serve the documentation.

 To ensure that the code samples compile, run and tests pass, run `./build test`.

-To validate that the documentation is structurely sound, run `./build validate-docs`.
+To validate that the documentation is structurely sound, run `./build validateDocs`.
 This checks that there are no broken wiki links, code references or resource links, ensures that all documentation markdown filenames are unique, and ensures that there are no orphaned pages.

 ## Code samples from external Play modules